-Distance Learning courses can be attended through a web-based platform (Moodle) that you have access to when you have formally enrolled in the programme.
-Through this platform, you have access to the material of the chosen courses for the corresponding semester.
+Distance Learning courses can be attended through a web-based platform (Moodle) that you have access to when you are formally enrolled in the programme.
+Through this platform, you have access to the material of your chosen courses for the corresponding semester.

-Each course consists of lectures, assignments and final written examinations.
-Lectures and assignments are delivered through the online platform, while the final written examinations require the students’ physical presence.
+Each course consists of lectures, assignments, video teleconferences and a final assessment.
+Lectures and assignments are delivered through the online platform.

 Every programme also has an “Announcement Forum”, in which announcements on important academic and administrative issues are posted throughout each semester.

-Once you arrange the down payment for the new semester, three more monthly instalments will have to be paid.
+Once you arrange the down payment for the new semester, three more equal monthly instalments will have to be paid at the end of each month.
 The amount of monthly instalments is determined according to the number of courses you choose.